 Short Bio

 Pianist Dimitri Papadimitriou has distinguished himself as an artist of refined musicianship and versatile talent.
-A passionate advocate of chamber music, Dimitri has shared the stage with leading industry figures such as Augustin Hadelich, James Ehnes and Alexi Kenney, as well as principal musicians from major European and U.S. orchestras, including Noah Bendix-Balgley (Berlin Philharmonic), Alex Kerr (Dallas Symphony) and Andrés Cárdenes (Pittsburgh Symphony).
+A passionate advocate of chamber music, Dimitri has shared the stage with the Dover Quartet and leading industry figures such as Augustin Hadelich, James Ehnes, Vadim Gluzman, and Alexi Kenney, as well as principal musicians from major European and U.S. orchestras, including Noah Bendix-Balgley (Berlin Philharmonic), Alex Kerr (Dallas Symphony) and David McCarroll (Pittsburgh Symphony).

-Dimitri is currently an Associate Teaching Professor at Carnegie Mellon University School of Music in Pittsburgh, and this year he will assume a new role as Director of Performance.
-Defying the traditional mold of a classically trained pianist, Dimitri recently earned an MBA from Tepper School of Business with the sole intention of making a difference in the arts.
-A competent administrator, he serves as the Founder and Artistic Director of the Carnegie Mellon Chamber Series that aims to bring together distinguished artists, members of the CMU faculty and Pittsburgh Symphony Orchestra musicians.
-Under his leadership the series has garnered a large following with its diverse programming choices and high artistic standards, and remains in great demand after nine seasons.
-Dimitri also spent some time studying conducting in order to deepen his musical understanding and transform into a well-rounded ambassador of the art form.
-That brief exposure to conducting led to fully staged performances of Magic Flute, Cendrillon and L' enfant et les sortileges, with Ravel's masterpiece ending up being one of the most challenging but also artistically memorable experiences in his career.
+Defying the traditional mold of a classically trained musician, Dimitri earned an MBA from Tepper School of Business with the sole intention of making a difference in the arts.
+He also spent some time studying conducting in order to deepen his musical understanding and transform into a well-rounded ambassador of the art form.
+That brief exposure to conducting led to fully staged performances of The Magic Flute and L' enfant et les sortileges, with Ravel's masterpiece ending up being one of the most challenging but also artistically memorable experiences in his career.

 Before moving to the U.S., Dimitri was residing in Ireland enjoying a flourishing career with engagements in some of the country's most prestigious venues and festivals, while completing his Doctorate in Music Performance.
 His dissertation focused on Beethoven's choice of keys, delving deeply into the composer's archetypal motivations behind his decisions.